Drift (Underworld project): Background

 Drift has its roots in earlier online Underworld projects, including the archive music released freely through underworldlive.com starting in 2000, the Riverrun project in 2005, and the band's live webcasts from 2004 to 2008.
 In April 2018, Underworld released by surprise their first new track since 2016's Barbara Barbara, We Face a Shining Future, "Brilliant Yes That Would Be", and in June 2018 an unfinished version of "Appleshine", each with a video directed by Underworld's art director Simon Taylor, of the band's own design-and-film collective Tomato.
 These releases foreshadowed the project and were later included in Drift releases.
+The first trailer for the project's Episode 1 was published on 25 October 2018.

 The duo initiated Drift having been inspired by a conversation with the band's lighting designer Haydn Cruickshank, who has been a drift racer.
-The project's name also referenced the movie series The Fast And The Furious, particularly one of its sequels, Tokyo Drift (although, the theme of the drifting motorsport was already present in the band's 2010 video for "Scribble").
+The project's name also referenced the movie series The Fast And The Furious, particularly one of its sequels, Tokyo Drift.
 Drift's first video to "Another Silent Way" featured racing at the Rockingham Motor Speedway.
 The majority of Drift music videos was directed by Taylor, shot "from Shibuya Crossing to the Moroccan desert to rural Essex."
 At times, the videos were said to be delivered twenty four hours before they went live.
 Other contributions to the project included works of playwrights, DJs, painters, and poets.
-The first trailer for the project's Episode 1 was published on 25 October 2018.

 Compositions of the first year of Drift feature collaborations with the Australian experimental jazz band The Necks, London producer Ø [Phase] aka Ashley Burchett, actor Matthew Trevannion, members of the rock band Black Country, New Road (including Georgia Ellery, Lewis Evans, and Karl Hyde's daughter Tyler Hyde), as well as Ichirou Agata of the Japanese noise rock band Melt-Banana.

 Reflecting on the project, the band described the scale of Drift as "the most inspiring process that [they've] ever engaged in" yet relentless — "There's no expansion space... you can't get ill.
 You can't go on holiday.
 You don't have weekends" — and regretted how the rapid schedule made collaborating with other artists difficult, desiring to build more time into a second series.